Palace of Whitehall: Present day

 The Banqueting House is the only integral building of the complex now standing, although it has been somewhat modified.
 Various other parts of the old palace still exist, often incorporated into new buildings in the Whitehall government complex.
 These include a tower and other parts of the former covered tennis courts from the time of Henry VIII, built into the Old Treasury and Cabinet Office at 70 Whitehall.

-Beginning in 1938, the east side of the site was redeveloped with the building now housing the Ministry of Defence (MOD), now known as MOD Main Building.
+Beginning in 1938, the east side of the site was redeveloped with the building now housing the Ministry of Defence (MOD), now known as the Ministry of Defence Main Building.
 An undercroft from Wolsey's Great Chamber, now known as Henry VIII's Wine Cellar, a fine example of a Tudor brick-vaulted roof some 70 ft long and 30 ft wide, was found to interfere not just with the plan for the new building but also with the proposed route for Horse Guards Avenue.
 Following a request from Queen Mary in 1938 and a promise in Parliament, provision was made for the preservation of the cellar.
-Accordingly, it was encased in steel and concrete and relocated 9 ft to the west and nearly 19 ft deeper in 1949, when building was resumed at the site after the Second World War.
+Accordingly, it was encased in steel and concrete and relocated 9 ft to the west and nearly 19 ft deeper in 1949, when construction resumed on the site after the Second World War.
 This was carried out without any significant damage to the structure and it now rests within the basement of the building.

-A number of marble carvings from the former chapel at Whitehall (which was built for James II) are present in St. Andrew's Church, Burnham-on-Sea, in Somerset, to where they were moved in 1820 after having originally been removed to Westminster Abbey in 1706.
+A number of marble carvings from the former chapel at Whitehall (which was built for James II) are present in St Andrew's Church, Burnham-on-Sea, in Somerset, to where they were moved in 1820 after having originally been removed to Westminster Abbey in 1706.